-If you are a U.S. citizen but your spouse is not, a spousal visa is needed to begin the citizenship process.
-You should apply for a spousal visa so that they may reside with you in the U.S. However, given that the process of obtaining a spousal visa is lengthy and can often be rejected, it is important to seek legal help from an experienced immigration attorney.
+If you are a U.S. citizen but your spouse is not, a spousal visa may be needed to begin the citizenship process so that they can reside with you in the United States while they wait for their adjustment of status (residency).
+However, given that the process of obtaining a spousal visa is lengthy and can often be rejected, it is important to seek legal help from an experienced El Paso, Texas, immigration attorney.

 Depending on your status and your specific situation, there are several steps you and your spouse will have to take.
 Some of these may include: